MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 The SharePointArchiveFormat parameter specifies how to export SharePoint and OneDrive search results.
 Valid values are:

 - IndividualMessage: Export the files uncompressed.
+This is the default value.

-- SingleZip: Export the search restuls to a ZIP file.
+- PerUserZip: One ZIP file for each user.
+Each ZIP file contains the exported files for the user.
+This value corresponds to the "export files in a compressed folder" checkbox in the Security & Compliance Center.

-- PerUserZip: Export the search restuls to a ZIP file.
+- SingleZip: One ZIP file for all users.
+The ZIP file contains all exported files from all users.
+This output setting is only available in PowerShell.

 To specify the format for Exchange search results, use the ExchangeArchiveFormat parameter.